 Ingredients

-- Chinese cabbage, outer leaves removed, cut into 1-inch squares -- 1 head, or 2 1/2 to 3 pounds
+Chinese, or Napa, cabbage, outer leaves removed, cut into 1-inch squares — 1 head, or 2 1/2 to 3 pounds

 - Add the cabbage and salt to a large glass or plastic bowl and toss together well with clean hands.
 Cover with plastic wrap and set aside for 1 to 1 1/2 hours.

-- Transfer to a new container and store refrigerated for up to two weeks.
+- Transfer to a new container and store refrigerated for two weeks and up to two months.
+The flavor will get stronger and more pungent with time.

 - Kkakdugi Kimchi (Daikon pickle): Use 2 to 3 pounds of daikon radish instead of cabbage.
 Peel, cut into 1-inch squares and follow the same procedure.